 Thailand is predominately a Buddhist country and its people are overwhelmingly friendly, courteous and thoughtful.

-Chiang Mai and Northern Thailand generally has fascinating natural beauty and cultural heritage.
+Chiang Mai and North Thailand generally has fascinating natural beauty and cultural heritage.
 The endless rice paddies that you will find at every corner of the region, tranquil lakes, and lush forests make the atmosphere full of phenomenal calmness.

 The temples of Chiang Mai are many and all are just stunning in their design and workmanship.
 I doubt anyone could visit here and not want to see these amazing structures from the outside and in.
 Their beauty mirrors that of the fundamental principles of Buddhism and has such a fundamental and lasting impact of serenity for most of the people.
 It is hard not to be moved.

-Below is a video of Brooke and I try a local Thai delicacy…silk worms!
+Below is a video of Brooke and I try a local Thai delicacy…silkworms!

 While we were there the annual Songkran (Water) Festival also occurred which really should be seen to be appreciated.
 This festival takes place at the beginning of the New Year in the traditional Thai calendar.
-The festival is the most important/significant in Thailand, originating in Northern Thailand and involves spraying water on anyone in your vicinity as part of a traditionally spiritually cleansing process.
+The festival is the most important/significant in Thailand, originating in Northerly Thailand and involves spraying water on anyone in your vicinity as part of a traditionally spiritually cleansing process.
 Nowadays the festival has gotten a lot bigger and is all over Thailand.

 To quote the website: “A feature of the celebration was that some of the lustral water used to bathe the Buddha images was collected.
 It was then gently poured onto elders and family members as a sign of respect and to ensure good luck and prosperity in the coming year.
 What has happened in modern times is that this aspect of the celebration has become its central theme, and has become much more intense.
-The result is that Songkran now resembles a three day water-fight in which any weapon, from high pressure squirt guns to buckets filled with icy water, is considered fair game.
+The result is that Songkran now resembles a three-day water-fight in which any weapon, from high-pressure squirt guns to buckets filled with icy water, is considered fair game.

 It has become very popular with younger Thai people, and the younger tourists from overseas, who see it as three days of fun, rather than a religious festival.
 In fact, most Thai people are happy to take part in this fun aspect of Songkran, particularly as April is usually the hottest month of the year, when temperatures can top 100º F (40ºC).
 Every year there are calls from political and religious leaders to moderate the festival, particularly in light of the horrendous carnage on the roads, but every year these calls are ignored.”
-I had to laugh at James (my fiancé) who got well and truly drenched while traveling in an open tuk-tuk and arrived at our accommodation completely soaked!
+I had to laugh at James (my fiancé) who got well and truly drenched while travelling in an open tuk-tuk and arrived at our accommodation completely soaked!

 Northern Thailand In Summary…